Section 179D

 How Does the 179D EPAct Tax Deduction Work?

-To qualify for the full deduction, the project must have HVAC equipment, a building envelope, and/or lighting that reduce the energy consumption and cost of the respective system to 50% or less than that of a comparable property without the energy efficiency features, based on ASHRAE Standard 90.1 minimum requirements.
+To qualify for the full deduction, the project must have HVAC equipment, building envelope components, and/or interior lighting installed that reduce the energy consumption and cost of a reference building based on ASHRAE Standard 90.1 minimum requirements.

-The Act also provides for a partial deduction option ($0.30 to $0.60 psf) for energy-efficient interim lighting that reduces energy use and cost by 25% to 40%, or 50% for warehouse properties.
+The Act also provides for an Interim Lighting partial deduction option ($0.30 to $0.63 psf) for energy-efficient interior lighting that reduces lighting power density by 25% to 40%, or 50% for warehouse properties.

 Obtaining Certification & Applying for 179D EPAct Deductions